Brooks County, Georgia

 Brooks County is a county located in the U.S. state of Georgia, on its southern border with Florida.
 As of the 2020 census, the population was 16,301.
 The county seat is Quitman.
-The county was created in 1858 from portions of Lowndes and Thomas counties by an act of the Georgia General Assembly and was named for pro-slavery U.S. Representative Preston Brooks after he severely beat abolitionist Senator Charles Sumner with a cane for delivering a speech attacking slavery.

-Brooks County is included in the Valdosta, GA Metropolitan Statistical Area.
+The county was created in 1858 from portions of Lowndes and Thomas counties by an act of the Georgia General Assembly and was named for pro-slavery U.S. Representative Preston Brooks, after he severely beat abolitionist Senator Charles Sumner with a cane for delivering a speech attacking slavery.
+Brooks County is included in the Valdosta metropolitan statistical area.

 History

+In the peak lynching era, from 1880 to 1930, this county had 20 lynchings, the third-highest number of any county in Georgia, which was the state with the highest number of lynchings in the country.
+All of the victims in Georgia were black, including at least 13 killed in the May 1918 lynching rampage in this county, starting with the murders of Hayes Turner, and shortly after of his pregnant wife Mary Turner.

 Native Americans and the Spanish

 Historic Native peoples occupying the area at the time of European encounter were the Apalachee and the Lower Creek.
 The first Europeans in what is now Brooks County were Spanish missionaries from their colony in Florida, who arrived around 1570.

 Early history

 The area that was to become Brooks County was first opened up to European-American settlement in 1818 when Irwin County was established.
 Coffee Road was built through the region in the 1820s.
 Lowndes County's first court session was held at the tavern owned by Sion Hall on the Coffee Road, near what is now Morven, Georgia in Brooks County.